Be forewarned, adult language/content

-So…the nasty word in this case is more clear, more in tune with the character’s wants and desires, and is definitely, definitely more striking to the reader.
+So…the more vulgar word in this case is more clear, more in tune with the character’s wants and desires, and is definitely, definitely more striking to the reader.
 Why not just slap the reader with a dead, wet fish to wake them up?
 It is effective.

 Another thing changes with that one word: the tone.
 The 1957 excerpt almost feels Peter Pan-esque.
 The focus seems to stay on sea captains and ghosts and boys playing around.
 Even the ‘in her’ seems more like flying playfulness.
 Not so much in the scroll version.
 We are reminded that these are grown men who perform grown-up acts and can cause grown-up pain.
 It raises the stakes.

 All of those things were edited out, and it still remains a classic.
-Yet, again citing my unscientific Goodreads reviewer survey — more readers gave more stars to the Scroll version.
-Could it be because the 1957 version had the ugly words, or ugly thoughts, which are very effective when used correctly, edited out of it?
-I think it’s a good indication.
+And interestingly, according to a very unscientific Goodreads poll – more readers seem to have given more stars to the Scroll version.
+Could it be because the 1957 version was edited too cleanly?
+I think: yeah.